marvin martian

 Family-owned restaurants aren’t a public necessity, I am offering a compromise that protects you the business owner from a market that is making your business model obsolete.

-1. You wouldn’t.
-Hence why all wage labor is inherently exploitative.1.
-If there were no "surplus value"...why would I invest in a business that created the jobs in the first place?
+1. If there were no "surplus value"...why would I invest in a business that created the jobs in the first place?

 2. If you produce nothing in excess of your pay, how would your employer stay in business?